-The Ascension of our Lord What is the Ascension, and why is it so important for us to remember?
-What does it mean that Jesus Christ rose from the dead and then Ascended into Heaven?
-After spending 40 days with the Apostles after His Resurrection, Jesus ascended into Heaven giving us hope for our lives in the world to come.
-Vocabulary Words Ascension to rise higher; Jesus Christ's rising into Heaven from earth Holy Spirit the third person of the Holy Trinity; the Comforter; the Helper; the Paraclete Second Coming Jesus' return to the world when He brings His followers into His Kingdom It's a bright and sunny day, and Christina is sitting in the backyard doing her homework.
+The Ascension of our Lord Why is it important to reflect on the Ascension?
+It fills us with hope for the life awaiting us in the world to come!
+Vocabulary Words Ascension to rise higher; Jesus Christ's rising into Heaven from earth Holy Spirit the third person of the Holy Trinity; the Comforter; the Helper; the Paraclete Second Coming Jesus' return to the world when He brings His followers into His Kingdom

+It's a bright and sunny day and Christina is sitting in the backyard doing her homework.
 Tommy is in the yard playing with their puppy.
 He throws a ball high in the air, over and over, and the puppy chases it.
 They laugh and play until Mrs. George calls them in for dinner.
-"I have a question," says Tommy, with a sudden frown on his face.
-"How is it that every time I throw my ball in the air, it comes back down, but when Jesus went up into the air, He just kept going until He got to Heaven?
+"I have a question," says Tommy with a sudden frown on his face.
+"How is it that every time I throw my ball in the air it comes back down but when Jesus went up into the air He just kept going until He got to Heaven?
 Why doesn't anything else do that?"
-Christina puts her finished homework away in her bag and says to her brother, "Good question, Tommy!
-Jesus Christ is not like any other creature or person, because He is also God."
-"So He gets to cheat?" asks Tommy in a surprised voice.
+Christina puts her finished homework away in her bag and says to her brother, "Good question Tommy!
+Jesus Christ is not like any other creature or person, because He is God."
+"So, He gets to cheat?" asks Tommy in a surprised voice.